ParkinsonLab/Metatranscriptome-Workshop/README.md

 firefox mouse1_classification.html
 ```

-***Question: What is the most abundant family in our dataset?
+***Question 10: What is the most abundant family in our dataset?
 What is the most abundant phylum?
 Hint: Try decreasing the `Max depth` value on the top left of the screen and/or double clicking on spcific taxa.***

+Currently, our use of Kaiju (or similar reference based short read classifiers like Kraken, Clark, and Centrifuge) is limited to getting a quick overview of the composition of our datasets.
+However, we are currently developing novel methods to utilize data generated by these methods in our later analyses.

 ### Step 8.
 Assembling reads